 CCTV Cameras for Your Home or Business

 It also doesn’t allow remote monitoring.
 Only live viewing from where the camera is installed may not work as well for businesses/homeowners.
 Since burglars often come after hours when nobody’s around.
-Choosing a digital system over an analog is for people who want to be able to monitor their home.
+Choosing a digital system over an analogue is for people who want to be able to monitor their homes.
 Or business remotely without having to download footage first.
-It offers higher-quality video but is much more expensive than an analog system.
+It offers higher-quality video but is much more expensive than an analogue system.
 And also requires an internet connection which may not work well in rural areas with spotty connections

-The choice of whether you should buy an analog or digital security camera system.
-It really depends on what your needs are; if privacy protection/offline storage is important for you then we recommend getting an analog CCTV Camera System.
+The choice of whether you should buy an analogue or digital security camera system.
+It really depends on what your needs are; if privacy protection/offline storage is important for you then we recommend getting an analogue CCTV Camera System.